 Negligence doesn’t just apply to doctors.
 Nurses can be sued for negligence, as can the child’s birth institution.
 So if anyone involved in providing healthcare to you and your child fails to live up to their duties to you as a patient, there may be an opportunity to recover damages by going to court and arguing a claim.

 Cerebral palsy claims can be explored with an attorney at no cost.
-Find an attorney who works on contingency and, most of the time, you’ll find that they will also offer you a free consultation where they’ll discuss with you whether or not you have a case that’s likely to win.
+Find an attorney who works on contingency, and, most of the time, you’ll find that they will also offer you a free consultation where they’ll discuss with you whether or not you have a case that’s likely to win.
 If you do, they may be willing to take it up.
 Under a contingency agreement, you don’t have to pay them anything unless they win your claim.

 There are two ways that people win cerebral palsy claims.
 The most common way to win the claim is after having it heard by a jury.
-The other way that people win these claims is by receiving a settlement from the party that they’re suing.
+The other way people win these claims is by receiving a settlement from the party they’re suing.
 There’s no way to guarantee that your claim will be a winner.
-A good attorney, however, can sit down with you and let you know whether or not your claim has a good enough chance of winning to merit having heard in court.
+A reasonable attorney, however, can sit down with you and let you know whether or not your claim has a good enough chance of winning to merit having heard in court.